etienne87/torch_object_rnn/README.md

 # torch_object_rnn
 ssd + convlstm

-ssd part is mostly stolen from torch_cv: https://github.com/kuangliu/torchcv
+some code is taken from from torch_cv: https://github.com/kuangliu/torchcv

 main differences:

-- rnn training (requires a dataloader which streams temporally coherent batches)
+- rnn training (the moving_mnist dataloader is an example which streams temporally coherent batches
-- adaptive anchor-boxes creation
-- a simple simulator of moving boxes to train your rnn detector (test this code right away)
+- a simple simulator of moving digits to train the rnn detector
 - use of tensorboardX (install tf-nightly, tb-nightly, launch tensorboard --logdir runs)
-- a custom "moving mnist"

 ![](moving_mnist_detection.gif)